brianmituka/JobApplicationManager/README.md

 1. Login / Sign Up : Log in to your account to manage your job applications/ Sign up
 2. Document Management: Manage your documents.
 Download/Edit/Upload any relevant documents you might need.
 3. Cover letter Generator: Generate and customize cover letters for your job applications.
-4. Job Applications: List of all the job applications you have applied to and their status.
+4. Job Applications: List of all the jobs you have applied to and their status.
 You can search based on keywords.

 ## Technologies used
 1. Angular